mdriscollic/docs/content/en/docs/Acquisitions/Additional topics/EDIFACT/index.md

 Setup for EDIFACT ordering, claiming, and invoicing spans multiple FOLIO apps.
 A library may choose to configure only those areas that are relevent to local institutional procedures.
 The sections below cover relevant setup for each area and information related to corresponding workflows.

 ## EDIFACT Ordering
-FOLIO allows a user to initiate an order within the Orders app, then transmit that order to a vendor in EDIFACT format.
+FOLIO allows a user to initiate an order within the Orders app, then transmit that order to a vendor in EDIFACT format. **Please note:** FOLIO does not support importing orders in EDIFACT format.

 ### Setup
 Initial setup for EDIFACT ordering occurs within the [Organizations app](../../organizations/).
 An organization record must be created and configured with an **Active** status and a **Vendor** designation.
 Once created and saved, the record must have [integration details configured](../../organizations/#adding-integration-details-to-a-vendor-organization).